Apostle Junia: Making Disciples with a Carrot or a Hammer?

 Jesus's Way: The Carrot in Evangelism

 The parable of the sower shows that some seed will fall on good soil while other falls on the path, the rocks, or is choked out by weeds.
 In a similar way, some people are just not interested or receptive to hearing the Christian message.
 Jesus knew and accepted that.
+We can imitate Jesus by accepting a plurality of beliefs.

+Jesus modelled using a carrot for making disciples.
 Loving means letting each make their own choice.
 Let each person work out their own faith.
 Peace comes from accepting plurality, not forcing uniformity.

 Conclusion